- Les pressemeldingen på norsk

 - The content of this press release may be out of date.
 See Advice and rules in the City of Oslo for the measures that apply.

-The following new measures will apply from Wednesday 17 March:
+These are the new measures that will apply from 10 to 25 March:

-- Fully digital teaching in lower and upper secondary schools in all parts of Oslo.
+- Red risk level in kindergartens, primary and lower secondary schools in Oslo.

-- Indoor recreational facilities for children and young people will remain closed.
+- All indoor recreational facilities for children and young people to close.

 - Outdoor sports and recreational activities for children and young people under the age of 20 are permitted for groups of up to ten people, as long as it is possible to keep a distance of one metre.

 All existing measures will continue in effect.
 Among other things, this means that all cafés, restaurants and bars will remain shut (except for take-away service).
 Shops (except for food stores, etc.) must remain closed, and public events and the serving of alcohol will still be prohibited.
 Fitness centres, theatres and cinemas must also remain closed.
 High schools continue at the red risk level.

 Oslo’s Governing Mayor urges all the city’s residents to avoid visits, restrict close contacts as much as possible and comply with social distancing rules.